Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Along with leukocytosis and corresponding changes in the leukocyte formula, an increase in ESR is a reliable sign of the presence of infectious and inflammatory processes in the body.
-In the acute period with the progression of the infectious process, an increase in ESR occurs, during the recovery period, ESR decreases, but somewhat slower in comparison with the rate of decrease in the leukocyte reaction.
-In autoimmune diseases, the measurement of ESR makes it possible to determine the stage of the disease (exacerbation or remission), to evaluate its activity and the effectiveness of treatment.
+Along with leukocytosis and corresponding changes in the leukocyte formula, an increase in ESR serves as a reliable sign of the presence of infectious and inflammatory processes in the body.
+In the acute period, as the infectious process progresses, ESR increases, during the recovery period, ESR decreases, but somewhat more slowly compared to the rate of decrease in the leukocyte reaction.
+In autoimmune diseases, measuring ESR allows you to determine the stage of the disease (exacerbation or remission), assess its activity and the effectiveness of treatment.
 Normal ESR excludes the presence of an inflammatory process.

 Diseases and conditions accompanied by changes in ESR